 This decade began with a myriad of exciting technologies to explore, such as AI, AR, and clean energy.
 Some says that there’s never been a better time for entrepreneurs to start their own businesses.
 Let’s look at how to scale up your startup.

 Estimates are that entrepreneurs create more than 305 million startups every year.
 More than half of them are technology- related.
-But experience tells us that just 90% of startups will succeed.
-And half will fail by their third year.
+But experience tells us that most startups will not succeed.
+Half will fail by their third year.

 Forbes recently spoke to Dr. Doron Myersdorf, the Founder and CEO of StoreDot, a five-minute extreme fast charging batteries for electric vehicles.
 Dr. Myersdorf provided some tips for startup scale up.